 Conventional loans are split into two categories: conforming and nonconforming loans.
 Conventional conforming loans meet the regulations for sale to Freddie Mac or Fannie Mae.
 Conventional nonconforming loans, on the other hand, don’t satisfy these guidelines.

 Because of the diversity of rules, conventional loans don’t have a set list of qualification requirements.
-However, they usually have stricter rules than government-backed loans, like FHA loans.
+However, they usually have stricter rules than government-backed loans, such as FHA loans.
 Typically, you need a minimum credit score of 620 and debt-to-income ratio (DTI) of 50% or lower.

 Conventional loan interest rates vary daily, but they’re usually slightly higher than rates on VA, FHA and USDA loans, which, again, are all government-insured.